Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Understanding a situation after it has happened.
 **Sentence:** In hindsight, I should have studied harder for the test.
 **Conversation:**
-A – Did you do well in the exam?
+A – Did you do well in the exam
 B – Not really, but with hindsight, I see where I went wrong.

 ### Word: Hinterland